 27.05.20 – 11.07.20

-Nadia Naveau (°1975) is best known for her figurative sculptures.
+The Belgian artist Nadia Naveau (1975, Bruges, lives and works in Antwerp and Saint-Bonnet-Tronçais) is best known for her figurative sculptures.
 The typically seductive, surprising sculptures are the result of a balanced play with colors, shapes, scales and various materials such as plaster, ceramics, bronze, plasticine and polyester.
 Naveau’s sculptures reveal a certain postmodern twist because of their eclecticism.
 For example, a single image can evoke references to The Simpsons, music as well as to classical antiquity, baroque or Mexican culture.
+The exhibition at the museum Dhondt-Dhaenens displays a newly created evocative body of work based on novel sculptures combined with existing works in plaster.

 The sculptures contain multiple references that introduce substantive and formal stratification.
 As such, they are often described as three-dimensional collages.
+The references inspiring Naveau are difficult to define.
 She is fascinated by the images that surround her – no matter how banal, important or art-historical the reference may be.
-Popular children’s heroes such as Goofy have the same weight in Naveau’s universe as Mexican masks and images of classical or modern masters such as Bernini and Brancusi.
+Popular children’s heroes such as Goofy have the same weight in Naveau’s universe as Mexican masks and images of classical or modern masters such as Bernini and Brancuși.
 The visually engaging sculptures require time to be viewed, under- stood and, above all, absorbed; they are an antithesis to the fast, digital image consumption of the 21st century.

 You are very welcome to visit the gallery during the regular opening hours.
 We will make sure that your visit can happen under the best and safest circumstances.